Thursday, 30 December 2021

 J. Lack of entrepreneurship courses in our institutions that will enable students/graduates to be independent.

-Fifthly, when respondents were given set of options, and asked which of the options do they think is likely going to be Nigeria’s Challenge in digital economy?
+Fifthly, when respondents were given a set of options, and asked which of the options they think is likely going to be Nigeria’s Challenge in digital economy?
 20 percent said access to skilled employees.
-40 percent clamored cyber-security.
-10 percent said data privacy breech and 30 percent emphasized obsolete academic curriculum.
+40 percent clamored for cyber-security.
+10 percent said data privacy breaches and 30 percent emphasized obsolete academic curricula.
 Below is a pictorial representation.

 Source, Author.